There is Beauty in Simplicity

 Large Kits - $150 - $300 USD

 For the amount of detail and the simplicity of its forms, there's really nothing in this level of modeling in terms of cost.
 There are sales almost every month, especially around major holidays and if you take a look at some of the offered bundles featured on the ARCKIT website there are some great deals.
-Keep an eye out for ARCKIT hosted competitions, they are a great way to add to potential portfolios while having the change of winning some amazing ARCKIT prizes.
+Keep an eye out for ARCKIT hosted competitions, they are a great way to add to potential portfolios while having the chance of winning some amazing ARCKIT prizes.
 In the end, its important to understand that ARCKIT is a business that designs, manufactures and distributes from Ireland and should be compensated for their hard work.

 User Experience, Recent Areas of Improvement and My Wishes for the Future of ARCKIT